Legends (TV series)

-Legends is an American crime drama television series which aired on TNT from August 13, 2014 to December 28, 2015.
+Legends is an American crime drama television series that aired on TNT from August 13, 2014, to December 28, 2015.
 Developed by Howard Gordon, Jeffrey Nachmanoff, and Mark Bomback, the series is based on the 2005 book Legends: A Novel of Dissimulation written by Robert Littell.
 On December 4, 2014, TNT renewed Legends for a 10-episode second season, which premiered on November 2, 2015.
 On December 15, 2015, TNT canceled the series after two seasons and 20 episodes.

 Premise

 Martin Odum (Bean) is an undercover FBI agent who changes himself into a different person for each case.
 A "mysterious stranger" (played by Billy Brown) causes him to question his sanity.